 Winter injury occurs after cold, and especially fluctuating, temperatures.
 After 600 to 800 hours of chilling, blueberries break dormancy, and sap flows if plants are exposed to warm February temperatures, creating potential for winter injury—visible as brown, desiccated shoots.
 To avoid this, plant hardy varieties and windbreaks.
 Buds below the snow line are pretty well protected.

-Netting is the best bird repellent but is very expensive, requiring a structure around all bushes rather than nets over individual bushes.
+Netting is the best bird repellent but is very expensive.
+It requires a structure around all bushes rather than nets over individual bushes.
 Individual nets make tending bushes and harvesting too difficult, and nets won’t last long.

 Put netting up when berries are just turning blue; remove and store it when picking is over, because UV light degrades the plastic.

 Deterrents such as scare eyes and owls work for a few days, then birds become accustomed to them.
 Set them up as fruits ripen, move them two to three times daily, and take them down after harvest so that birds don’t become accustomed to them.
 Alarms, such as the sound of bird alarm calls, cost $200 to $1000, depending on the area to be covered, and may work for a couple of weeks—or not.
 Handley has had the best luck with 3/8-inch-thick Mylar tape that is shiny silver on one side and red on the other.
-(Wider tape tends to get ripped by wind.)
 He puts posts at row ends and runs tape a few inches over the bushes, putting a few twists in it.
 Wind blowing the tape makes a noise like a helicopter and frightens birds.
 Eventually they become accustomed to the tape, but it works longer than other deterrents.
-Grower Pat McFarland said he’s had good luck with a motion detector from Johnny’s that squirts water.

 Predatory birds—owls, hawks and eagles—will frighten other birds from the area.
-Robins don’t eat much, but flocking birds–blackbirds, starlings and grackles—are problems.
+Blackbirds, starlings and grackles—are problems.
 Handley saw one flock land on netting and weigh it down so that the birds could peck through the netting to get the fruits.

 Polyester row covers can exclude birds, but the covers heat the air, possibly to over 100 degrees, harming fruit.
 If used, the material must go to the ground and be anchored.